 Sound Of The Sirens want to both enlighten and entertain, and they want to do it with euphony.
 For All Our Sins accomplishes all of the above.
 For All Our Sins will be released on DMF Records and available on CD, vinyl and digital.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Sound Of The Sirens – All Our Sins link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Sound Of The Sirens – All Our Sins link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.